 This course emphasizes clinical social work practice skills with individuals and knowledge of social problems commonly presented for therapeutic intervention.
 Students will apply their knowledge of theories for practice, demonstrate practice skills, look at ethical conflicts in practice, and develop professional use of self awareness.
-Prerequisite: SOWK 519; Prerequisite or Corequisite: SOWK 530 and SOWK 542.
+Prerequisite: Advanced Standing or SOWK 519; Prerequisite or Corequisite: SOWK 542; Corequisite: SOWK 530.